Ariox41/tmdesc/README.md

 # tmdesc
 Serialisation-oriented type members description library for c++ 14.

-**Work in progress**.
+**Status: Work in progress.
+Interfaces have disadvantages**.

 # Goals
 * iteration by structure data members
-* custom optional flags for the type or any data members of the type
+* custom optional attributes for the type or any data members of the type
 * fast compilation
 * completely constexpr
 * с++ 14 support